Preface: The Future of Short Track Auto Racing

 -Does victory lane have an element of eminence?

 No victory lane photos should be a driver standing in front of his/her car without a backdrop.
-Victory lane is meant to be photogenic, sacred, and celebrational.
+Victory lane is meant to be photogenic and sacred.
 Allow the winning crew members and fans to join in on the winners circle festivities.

 -Is a top of the line sound system and high definition video screen on site (or a planned future purchase)?